garbados/the-realms-behind-clj/doc/basics.md

 Some checks may demand a response in a certain suit.
 Ex: A poison check may demand a response in Hearts.
 An enchantment spell may demand a response in Spades.
 If you do not have that suit in hand, you must reveal the top card of your deck until you find an applicable suit or you become Stupefied.
 None of these discarded cards apply to the suit pool.
 You may spend a Fortune to respond in any suit.

+### Gambling

+You may voluntarily raise the DC of any check your character is facing, even when it is unknown to you, in order to gain extra successes on the outcome.
+You might compromise accuracy to inflict more damage, or confidently stride into a strategic statement of great import.
+In general, you can raise the DC by 2 to gain 1 extra success.
+You can do this any number of times.

 ### Advantage and Disadvantage

 Characters sometimes enjoy advantages on their checks, or suffer disadvantages.
 They cancel each other out, but can stack themselves.